 A complete map of the D+R Towpath can be viewed here.

 The PFW Bike Club is a very active club with over 600 members and dozens of volunteer lead bike rides each month.
 The Club produces a monthly newsletter showing all the A, B and C rides.
 (If you are not sure of your relative level of fitness we suggest you start with the C rides.)
 To join a ride all you need do is to show up at the designated start point at the designated start time.
 The rides are listed in the monthly newsletter.
-All rides end they began.
+All rides end where they began.

 More information about the Princeton Free Wheelers can be viewed here.